 There’s no doubt that nobody could possibly survive that exceptional amount of time on the scene without possessing some sort of aptitude.
-Call it staying power, resilience or mere tenacity, La Julia seems to have it in spades.
+Call it staying power, resilience or mere tenacity, La Julia undeniably has it in spades.
 When the average clubbers’ lifespan usually clocks up 2 to 3 years before they eventually throw in the towel, hers has lasted since the word dot.
-I reckon The Guinness Book of Records ought to take note, should they decide to stop looking upon such activities as insignificant.
+I reckon The Guinness Book of Records ought to take note, should they decide to stop looking upon such activities as quite insignificant.

 Remarkably, the self-appointed princess possesses an inherent ability to keep her gaggle of fans and sycophants interested in more or less whatever it is she turns her attention to, even if it changes from one week to the next.
 However, that doesn’t quite absolve her manifest and rather curious penchant for having a finger in every pie.
 Generally, if playing your trump card – whatever it may be – can only prove positive, being by all accounts oblivious of your own limitations inevitably smacks of misguidedness.
-I guess you’ve got to give it to her for continually networking, promoting herself and still getting job opportunities coming in, even if that may require a fair leap of faith from the folk involved.
+I guess you’ve got to give it to her for continually networking, promoting herself and still getting the job opportunities coming in, even if that may require a fair leap of faith from the folk involved.